An estimation procedure for the Hawkes process: Acknowledgements

 \section{Acknowledgements}

 M.K.\ is indebted to Paul Embrechts for guidance and support during the preparation of the paper.
 The author acknowledges financial support from ETH RiskLab and the Swiss Finance Institute.
-Furthermore, M.K.\ thanks Robert Almgren for sharing his expertise on limit-order-book data, Marius Hofert as well as Martin Maechler \citep{maechler12} for support with {\tt R}, Val\'{e}rie Chavez-Demoulin as well as Thibault Vatter for numerous comments on earlier versions of the paper, and Rita Kirchner as well as Anne MacKay for help with the editing.
+Furthermore, M.K.\ thanks Robert Almgren for sharing his expertise on limit-order-book data, Marius Hofert as well as Martin Maechler \citep{maechler12} for support with {\tt R}, Val\'{e}rie Chavez-Demoulin as well as Thibault Vatter for numerous comments on an earlier versions of the paper, and Rita Kirchner as well as Anne MacKay for help with the editing.
+Incorporating the comments of two anonymous referees made the paper more complete.